timsweeney7/github-actions/README.md

         configuration-path: "issue-rules.yml"
 ```

-The GitHub Action specified above is very simple: it executed when an issue is openend or re-opened.
+The GitHub Action specified above is very simple: it executed when an issue is opened or re-opened.
 It then checks out your repository code and runs the [`tag-ur-it`](https://github.com/damccorm/tag-ur-it) job.
 It can do more than just label issues.
 The behavior is configured in `config/issue-rules.yml`.
 Note that the file specifies that if the term `enpm611` appears in the issue text, the issue is assigned to the GitHub user `enpm611`:

 ```yaml
 rules: